7 Tips for a Successful DIY Ground Mount Solar Project

 If you have a south-facing hill on the property, you can install your solar system there.
 Or break it up into multiple smaller ground racks or pole mounts for an easier installation.

 Read more: What's the Best Angle for Solar Panels?

 Beware of Hillside Hazards

 If you are installing your ground mount solar system on a hillside, here are a few tricks to make the project easier:

 - Cut stairs down the hill on one or both sides of your array to make it easier to get tools, equipment and solar panels where you need them.
 Railroad ties work great as stair steps.

-- If your feet slide in loose dirt, try wearing baseball or golf cleats to give you a little extra traction.
+- If your feet slide in loose dirt, try wearing baseball or golf cleats to give you extra traction.

 - If the hill is steep or has a cliff or a road at the bottom, tie yourself off with a harness or rope to be safe.
-You can also use the rope to help you get back up the hill when your legs get tired.
+You can also use the rope to help you get back up the hill when your legs tire.

 Ground mounts tend to have long conduit runs.
-However, if you plan it out carefully, pulling the wire can be a breeze.
+However, pulling the wire can be easy when planned carefully.
 Here are some tips on managing your conduit:

 - Ensure all the bells for the junctions open toward the overall uphill direction when installing PVC conduit in the trench.